Logo Voyage

 If You are visiting during festivals like Tsoukum, Miu and Khautsausie, Watch traditional dances, traditional games, that usually takes place at 'Shiemong', the play ground of warriors, or Other places decided to conduct by village authorities.

-You can Watch or join the local soccer teams at public ground colloquially Khaushiu ground or Patsho Town Public ground located at the anterior of EAC Office.
+You can watch or join the local football teams at public ground colloquially Khaushiu ground or Patsho Town Public ground located at the anterior of EAC Office.

 In Patsho village, indoor sports are not practiced due to lack of infrastructure but the games like badminton are played outdoor untill late night.
 Anyone can join and enjoy the game with the locals.